Where We Started 1891 – 1901

 Capital Power 2009 – Present Day

 Capital Power became a company through an Initial Public Offering (IPO), and the power generating assets and business of EPCOR were moved to Capital Power as a new, separate, independent, and publicly traded company.
-Capital Power commenced trading on the TSX, and its new era as a North American wholesale power generator, on July 9, 2009.
+Capital Power commenced trading on the TSX, and its new era as a North American independent power producer, on July 9, 2009.

 In our first five years, 2009-2013, our focus was establishing our footing and repositioning our power-generating portfolio.
 As a new company with a fleet of inherited assets, we worked hard to produce growing and stable investment returns through our innovative expertise and committed leadership.
 During this period, we added new generating facilities in B.C. and Alberta, and set the stage for our growth and expansion into the U.S.

 The next five years, 2014-2018, were about reducing risk through operational excellence, growth and diversification.
 While our Alberta-based facilities and portfolio were, and remain, central to our strategy and success, we pursued and executed on opportunities for contracted renewable and natural gas generation assets in Ontario, British Columbia and across the U.S. to achieve our growth targets and minimize risk associated with low Alberta power prices.
-As a result, we doubled our investment in renewable energy sources and quadrupled the natural gas assets in our portfolio delivering on both our sustainability and value promise to our shareholders.
+As a result, we doubled our investment in renewable energy sources and quadrupled the natural gas assets in our portfolio delivering shareholder value.

-From 2019-2021, we accelerated our plans to be net zero by 2045 through announcing the repowering of our Genesee Generating Station and expanding our renewables portfolio.
+From 2019-2021, we accelerated our efforts in support of a lower-carbon energy future through announcing the repowering of our Genesee Generating Station and expanding our renewables portfolio.
 We continued our growth, acquiring the Goreway Power Station in Ontario and Buckthorn Wind in Texas.
-We constructed Whitla Wind in Alberta and Cardinal Point Wind in Illinois and began construction on our first Canadian solar projects in Alberta – the Strathmore and Enchant Solar projects.
-We also progressed development on solar projects in North Carolina and acquired 20 solar development sites in the U.S., totaling 1,298 MW of capacity with over 1,200 MW of battery storage potential.
+We constructed Whitla Wind in Alberta and Cardinal Point Wind in Illinois and began construction on our first Canadian solar projects in Alberta – the Strathmore Solar and Clydesdale Solar facilities.

-In 2022, consistent with our strategy of acquiring mid-life contracted natural gas assets strategically positioned within their power markets and critical to supporting grid reliability during the energy transition, we partnered with Manulife Investment Management to acquire Midland Cogeneration Venture (MCV) in Michigan.
+In 2022, consistent with our strategy of acquiring mid-life contracted natural gas assets critical to supporting grid reliability, we partnered with Manulife Investment Management to acquire Midland Cogeneration Venture (MCV) in Michigan.
 MCV is the largest gas-fired cogeneration facility in the United States and adds 816.5 MW of capacity to our fleet.
-Later that year, we released our inaugural Green Financing Framework to outline our approach to sustainability-focused financing to fund the development of clean energy technology.
+Later that year, we released our inaugural Green Financing Framework to outline our approach to funding the development of lower-carbon energy solutions.

-In 2023, we delivered on our strategy with momentum as we demonstrated our leadership in the energy transition as a critical North American power producer.
-We strategically expanded our fleet in the U.S. Western Electricity Coordinating Council (WECC) region as we entered into agreements to acquire ownership interests in the 1,062 MW La Paloma facility in California and 1,092 MW Harquahala facility in Arizona and acquired the 265 MW Frederickson 1 facility in Washington.
-These acquisitions mark a significant milestone in our strategic growth by positioning us as the fifth largest natural gas independent power producer (IPP) in North America.
+In 2023, we strategically expanded our fleet in the U.S. Western Electricity Coordinating Council (WECC) region as we entered into agreements to acquire ownership interests in the 1,062 MW La Paloma facility in California and 1,092 MW Harquahala facility in Arizona and acquired the 265 MW Frederickson 1 facility in Washington.
+These acquisitions mark a significant milestone in our strategic growth by positioning us as the fifth largest natural gas independent power producer in North America.
 Additionally, we secured five new contracts for our Ontario natural gas fleet, including two battery energy storage system projects, an expansion, and two upgrades – resulting in Capital Power having more than 1,500 MW of contracted capacity in Ontario.
-We also continued to advance our Genesee Repowering project that, once complete, will deliver an additional 512 MW of net capacity for Alberta and reduce CO2 emissions by 3.4 million tonnes annually (from 2019 levels).

 Tomorrow